+In connection with the Debt Exchange Transactions, the Company amended and restated the 2028 Convertible Notes Indenture (as so amended and restated, the "A&R Indenture").
 The 2028 Convertible Notes are the Company's senior secured obligations, and are secured by substantially all of the Company's and its subsidiaries' assets.
 The 2028 Convertible Notes are (i) senior in right of payment to the Company's existing and future senior, unsecured indebtedness to the extent of the value of the collateral; and (ii) senior in right of payment to the Company's existing and future indebtedness that is expressly subordinated to the 2028 Convertible Notes.

 At any time, noteholders may convert their 2028 Convertible Notes at their option into shares of the Company's common stock, together, if applicable, with cash in lieu of any fractional share, at the then-applicable conversion rate.
-The initial conversion rate is 641.02564 shares of common stock per \$1,000 principal amount of 2028 Convertible Notes, which represents an initial conversion price of approximately \$1.56 per share of common stock.
+The initial conversion rate is 64.1026 shares of common stock per \$1,000 principal amount of 2028 Convertible Notes, which represents an initial conversion price of approximately \$15.60 per share of common stock.
+The A&R Indenture reset the conversion rate to 132.1571 shares of common stock per \$1,000 principal amount of 2028 Convertible Notes, which represents a conversion price of approximately \$7.56675 per share of common stock.

 Noteholders that convert their 2028 Convertible Notes will be entitled to an additional premium payment representing the amount of certain of the remaining interest payments on the 2028 Convertible Notes as specified in the 2028 Convertible Notes Indenture.
 The conversion rate and conversion price will be subject to customary adjustments upon the occurrence of certain events.

-The 2028 Convertible Notes are redeemable, in whole and not in part, at the Company's option at any time on or after December 19, 2024, and in some circumstances prior to that date, at a cash redemption price equal to the principal amount of the 2028 Convertible Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date, but only if the last reported sale price per share of the Company's common stock exceeds 150% of the conversion price on (i) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends such notice.
+The 2028 Convertible Notes are redeemable, in whole and not in part, at the Company's option at any time on or after December 19, 2024, and in some circumstances prior to that date, at a cash redemption price equal to the principal amount of the 2028 Convertible Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date, but only if the last reported sale price per share of the Company's common stock exceeds 150% of the conversion price on (i) each of at least 20 trading days, whether or not consecutive, during the 30 consecutive trading days ending on, and including, the trading day immediately before the date the Company sends the related redemption notice; and (ii) the trading day immediately before the date the Company sends such notice.

-If certain corporate events that constitute a "Fundamental Change" (as defined in the 2028 Convertible Notes Indenture) occur, then noteholders may require the Company to repurchase their Notes at a cash repurchase price equal to the principal amount of the 2028 Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the fundamental change repurchase date.
-The definition of Fundamental Change includes certain business combination transactions involving the Company and certain de-listing events with respect to the Company's common stock.
+If certain corporate events that constitute a "Fundamental Change" (as defined in the A&R Indenture) occur, then noteholders may require the Company to repurchase their Notes at a cash repurchase price equal to the principal amount of the 2028 Convertible Notes to be repurchased, plus accrued and unpaid interest, if any, to, but excluding, the fundamental change repurchase date.
+The definition of Fundamental Change includes certain business combination transactions involving the Company, the failure to raise a specified amount of equity following completion of a strategic partnership as defined in the A&R Indenture and certain de-listing events with respect to the Company's common stock, including delisting from the Nasdaq Global Market.